Seat0/UC_Subreddits_Sentiment-/README.md

 Using Python to scrape subreddit data and using the Ollama package with llama 3.2 model to determine post sentiments.

 Working on analyzing micropolitical climates across UC campuses through subreddit discussions.
-The goal of this project is to analyze the relationship between student sentiment and the graduation rates of
+The goal of this project is to analyze the relationship between student sentiment and the graduation rates across
 University of California campuses using IPEDS and scraped Reddit data.

 Skills involved: **data exploration**, **visualizations**, **sentiment analysis**, **LLMs**, and **web scraping**.